mapping-elections/site/_maps/meae.congressional.congress17.pa.county.md

 the town or county level.

 Pennsylvania used a district system for electing members to Congress.
-District 1 elected four representatives.
-Districts 2, 3, 5, 6, and 10
-each elected two representatives.
+Each district elected one member of Congress except District 1, which elected four members, and Districts 2, 3, 5, 6, and 10, which each elected two members.

 In 1821, a [special
 election](https://elections.lib.tufts.edu/catalog/tufts:pa.congress.5.1821)